synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-card.md

 ## Common Use Cases

 - Display grouped information such as KPIs, summaries, or previews.
-- Provide a reusable container for dashboard modules.
+- Provide a reusable container for dashboard elements.
 - Present actionable items with a compact overview and clear next steps.

 ## Usage Guidelines